microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   Exit
   ```

-* Using a web browser navigate to https://aka.ms/AKS-HCI-Evaluate, complete the registration form, download and save AKS on Azure Stack HCI.
-Extract the contents of the zip file.
+* Using a web browser navigate to https://aka.ms/AKS-HCI-Evaluate and complete the registration form, download and save AKS on Azure Stack HCI.

+* Navigate to the path %systemdrive%\program files\windowspowershell\modules and delete any existing directories for AksHci, AksHci.Day2, Kva, MOC, and MSK8sDownloadAgent.
+Then extract the zip file in the same location (%systemdrive%\program files\windowspowershell\modules).

 * Open PowerShell as administrator, navigate to the folder where you extracted the software and run the following commands: